mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 A fair way to deal with this sort of thing, if it happens at random, is for the Referee to decide what the likely level of opposition would be and then secretly roll two dice.
 The dice give the answer to a question.
-In this case the question is ‘how dangerous is this situation?’
+In this case the question is 'how dangerous is this situation?'

 A roll of near to 7 means that the situation is more or less as would be expected.
-Low is ‘less’ and high is ‘more’.
+Low is 'less' and high is 'more'.
 So on a result of 3 on this roll, the opposition is totally clueless and panics at the first sign of trouble.
 An 11, on the other hand, suggests that this is indeed the home of Corporal Deadly, ex–army trooper turned survivalist and